LuizTrMr/yapl/README.md

-# YAPL
+# YAPL - Yet Another Programming Language

 This is an ongoing project.
-No expectations on when for when I will consider it finished.
+No expectations for when I will consider it finished.
 (Maybe never?)